How Does Negeri Sembilan's Royal Succession System Work?

 Negeri Sembilan’s succession system is unlike any other in Malaysia.
 The Yang di-Pertuan Besar is not determined by primogeniture, nor does the throne pass automatically to the eldest son of the previous ruler.

-Why Tuanku Muhriz Was Passed Over in 1967
+Why was Tuanku Muhriz passed over in 1967

 When Tuanku Munawir died in 1967, the Council of Undangs did not select his son Tuanku Muhriz as successor.
 Tuanku Muhriz was nineteen years old at the time, and the Undangs determined that a more mature ruler was required.
 The constitution of Negeri Sembilan encourages succession through the son of the deceased ruler but explicitly permits the election of a brother or other relative where a more suitable and competent candidate is available.